You may wish to see an introductory page to this section first.

 Many emperors embellished the Chapel or made donations to its treasury in the period it was used for coronation ceremonies.

-(left) Lothair's Cross, a gift by Emperor Otto III; it is embellished with a Roman cameo portraying Emperor Augustus (see a very similar one) and with a seal of Lothair II, another great-grandson of Charlemagne who was King of Lotharingia (855-869), a partition of the Carolingian Empire which included Aachen; (right) gemstones and gold book cover with an ivory Byzantine icon portraying the Virgin Mary indicating Jesus Christ as the Messiah, a gift by Emperor Henry II
+(left) Lothair's Cross, a gift by Emperor Otto III (see the Cross of Desiderius at Brescia - it opens in another window); it is embellished with a Roman cameo portraying Emperor Augustus (see a very similar one) and with a seal of Lothair II, another great-grandson of Charlemagne who was King of Lotharingia (855-869), a partition of the Carolingian Empire which included Aachen; (right) gemstones and gold book cover with an ivory Byzantine icon portraying the Virgin Mary indicating Jesus Christ as the Messiah (Hodegetria, she who shows the way), a gift by Emperor Henry II

 The treasury of this church is famous for its relics a particular description ot which would be too tedious here to mention.
 Nugent